 B2B vs. B2C

-Comparing business-to-business sales and business-to-consumer marketing models is indeed the best way to understand the features of B2B sales, sales strategy, and sales techniques.
+Comparing business-to-business sales and business-to-consumer marketing models is indeed the best way to understand the features of B2B outside sales, sales strategy, and sales techniques.
 In contrast to B2C, the B2B sales process is characterized by:

 - Higher volume and size of transactions.
 The average order value is higher in B2B.
 It can be explained by a higher B2B price point as well as a bigger share of long-term contracts.

 - Longer customer lifecycle.
 In B2C, customers are often emotion-driven, and hence their buying decisions tend to be on the spur of the moment (unless we talk about cars, real estate or luxury goods).
-In the B2B sector, on the contrary, a lot of time is spent on B2B sales lead nurturing through the hard data and measurable metrics, and years can pass before a decision-maker closes a deal.
+In the B2B sector, on the contrary, a lot of time is spent on B2B sales business lead nurturing through the hard data and measurable metrics, and years can pass before a decision-maker closes a deal.

 - Higher ladder of approval.
 In B2B, there is typically no single decision-maker.
 A decision to make a deal is achieved by the joint effort of 6 to 10 decision-makers who have different pieces of information and need to come to a conclusion.
 Sales reps approach the circle of decision-makers through lead nurturing, sometimes spending years until all the parties say ‘yes’ to a B2B deal.